High-Protein Snack Ideas for GLP-1 | Stay Full Between Smaller Meals

 - 2 slices low-sodium deli turkey (6-8g protein)

 Buy them pre-made from the grocery store.
-Eggs are the most portable protein source on the planet.
-Two eggs hit the protein sweet spot, and the fat is enough to keep you satisfied but not so much that it triggers nausea.
-Pair with a piece of fruit if you need more volume but don't want more protein calories.
+This is the most portable high-protein option on the planet.
+Two at a time hits the sweet spot, and the fat is enough to keep you satisfied but not so much that it triggers nausea.
+Pair with a piece of fruit if you need more volume but don't want more calories.

 - 2 large hard boiled eggs (pre-made or batch-prep on Sunday)